ajjay0604/Trade-Offs-in-AI-Text-Detection/README.md

 This research has been documented and accepted for publication in the proceedings of a peer-reviewed conference, highlighting its contribution to the field of AI text detection.

 This project provides a systematic, comparative study that focuses on the optimal balance between performance and practicality.
-We fine-tuned and benchmarked three lightweight models—**DistilBERT, ALBERT, and TinyBERT**—against a traditional TF-IDF baseline to guide the development of efficient and deployable AI detection systems.
+We fine-tuned and benchmarked three lightweight models: **DistilBERT, ALBERT, and TinyBERT** against a traditional TF-IDF baseline to guide the development of efficient and deployable AI detection systems.

 ## 📊 Performance vs Efficiency Graph :